ghafeleb/goodfellas/index.md

 </p>
 <br>
+<figcaption>Fig. 2: The minimum dominating set of a graph</figcaption>
 <div style="text-align:center">Fig. 2: The minimum dominating set of a graph</div>
 <!-- *Fig. 2: The minimum dominating set of a graph* -->